Julia Carson: Illness and death

+Personal life

+She married after graduating and had two children, Sam and Tonya.
+She later divorced.

 Legacy

-During her life, Carson was named the Indianapolis Star Woman of the Year in 1974 and 1991, and was inducted into the Indiana Public Schools Hall of Fame in 2006.
+During her life, Carson was named the Indianapolis Star Woman of the Year in 1974 and 1991 and was inducted into the Indiana Public Schools Hall of Fame in 2006.
 A commemorative bust honoring her was unveiled in the Indiana statehouse in 2014, and she was also remembered during Indiana's celebration of Women's History month in 2015.
 Indianapolis named its local government center to honor Carson in 1997 and its transit center to honor her in 2016.
 Ivy Tech Community College named its new library and community space in Indianapolis to honor Carson in 2011.
 Julia Carson's papers are held in the library of Indiana University in Indianapolis.
 Indianapolis also wanted to award landmark status to her former home.

-A special election was held on March 11, 2008 to determine Carson's replacement in Congress.
+A special election was held on March 11, 2008, to determine Carson's replacement in Congress.
 Although he had won his first elective office (as an Indianapolis city councilman) only weeks before Carson's death, her grandson André Carson won the election, defeating Republican state representative Jon Elrod and Libertarian Sean Shepard.
-Andre Carson also won the May 2008 Democratic Primary for Congress against six opponents.
+André Carson won the May 2008 Democratic Primary for Congress against six opponents.
 U.S. Senator Barack Obama (D-Illinois) had endorsed Carson before his primary victory.